Liverpool Corporation Waterworks: Water supply

-The corporation obtained another Act of Parliament in 1860, to authorise the construction of the Upper Roddlesworth Reservoir.
+The corporation obtained another act of Parliament, the Liverpool Corporation Waterworks Act 1860 (23 & 24 Vict. c. xii), to authorise the construction of the Upper Roddlesworth Reservoir.
 The dam was 1190 ft long, and was 69 ft high above the original ground level at its tallest point.
 It increased the total storage capacity of the Rivington scheme by about six per cent, but the volume of water entering the supply did not increase.
 It is unclear who designed and oversaw the construction, but it was not Hawksley, and a number of issues have occurred since its completion in 1865.
 Swallow holes appeared in the dam in 1904 and 1908, and the toe of the dam consisted of sand, which washed away in 1954 due to heavy rain, resulting in a slip on the downstream side of the dam, and requiring the construction of a drainage system to prevent a reoccurrence.
-The 1860 Act had also authorised the construction of Yarrow Reservoir, near the lower end of Anglezarke, which was completed in 1875, but only permitted a small increase in the volume entering supply.
+The 1860 act had also authorised the construction of Yarrow Reservoir, near the lower end of Anglezarke, which was completed in 1875, but only permitted a small increase in the volume entering supply.
 Work on the dam had begun in 1867, to the designs of Thomas Duncan, the successor to Newlands as Borough Engineer for Liverpool, and had been completed by Joseph Jackson, an engineer from Bolton, after Duncan died.

+In 1862, 1866 and 1871, the corporation obtained further acts of Parliament, the Liverpool Corporation Waterworks Act 1862 (25 & 26 Vict. c. cvii), the Liverpool Corporation Waterworks Act 1866 and the Liverpool Improvement and Waterworks Act 1871 (34 & 35 Vict. c. clxxxiv), respectively, to further improve the waterworks.

 When the Rivington Pike scheme had been promoted, it had been assumed that it would provide enough water for a constant supply to homes, as well as water to flush an arterial drainage system.
 However, the scheme only yielded about 16 e6impgal per day, some 6 e6impgal short of Hawksley's estimate, and by 1872, faced with a rapid increase in the population of Liverpool and growing demands for water, this was no longer adequate to provide a constant supply.
 In 1874, the corporation therefore asked Jackson to assess all of the schemes which had been proposed since 1826.
 He considered six such schemes, four in the Lake District, using Ullswater, Haweswater, Windermere, and the headwaters of the River Lune and River Hodder, one in Wales, using Bala Lake, and the scheme which Jackson favoured, using the headwaters of the River Brock, a tributary of the River Wyre, some 40 mi to the north of the city.
 In May, the Water Committee sought second opinions, and approached Hawksley and Bateman.
 Hawksley supported Jackson's proposal, but Bateman felt that it was flawed in a number of areas, and suggested instead a joint scheme with Manchester to use water from Ullswater.